A FATHER’S SUPPORT

 THE WAY TO SCHOOL

 Luisa thinks the bicycle is a much safer option.
 Though, in the beginning, her friends were not in agreement.
-In fact, they initially backed out of the bicycle program at their school due to uncertainty.
-While she humbly claims no leadership, her peers listened to Luisa when she convinced them as well as the school’s headmaster to accept the program and stay in school.
+In fact, they were uncertain and initially backed out of the bicycle program at their school.
+While she humbly claims no leadership, Luisa does understand mobility on two wheels due to her father’s profession.
+Her peers listened to the school’s headmaster, but it was Luisa, who ultimately convinced them to accept the program and stay in school.
 Why is Luisa so committed to education?

 FATHERS BELIEVING IN DAUGHTERS